 Instructions

-- In a large heavy bottomed pot or dutch oven, add the vegetable oil and heat over medium heat.
-Once the oil is heated, add the chicken breasts.
+- Season the chicken breast generously with salt and pepper.
+In a large heavy bottomed pot or dutch oven, add the vegetable oil and heat over medium heat.
+Once the oil is heated, add the seasoned chicken breasts and cook, flipping regularly until fully cooked (or until an internal temperature of 165℉ is reached).
+Transfer the chicken breasts to a plate and using two forks, shred the chicken, set aside.

-- In a medium sized bowl combine the flour, milk, melted butter, olive oil, baking powder, parsley, basil, thyme, pepper, and salt.
-Mix together using a sturdy wooden spoon, when the ingredients are combined, turn dough onto a lightly floured surface and knead for 2-3 minutes.
+- In a medium-sized mixing bowl, combine the flour, milk, melted butter, olive oil, baking powder, parsley, basil, thyme, pepper, and salt.
+Mix together using a sturdy wooden spoon to create a shaggy dough.
+Turn the dough onto a lightly floured surface and knead for 2-3 minutes, adding flour as needed until a smooth soft dough is formed.
+Pinch off golf ball-sized pieces of dough and roll them into a ball.
+Repeat until all of the dough is portioned and rolled into balls.
+This recipe makes 15-16 dumplings.

 Notes